webflorist/formfactory/README.md

 #### Ajax validation

-HtmlBuilder comes with on-board functionality for ajax-validation of forms, which means an ajax-request will be sent to the server to validate your form-data and display any errors without a complete page-reload.
+HtmlFactory comes with on-board functionality for ajax-validation of forms, which means an ajax-request will be sent to the server to validate your form-data and display any errors without a complete page-reload.
 The following prerequisites must be fulfilled for a form to have ajax validation:
-* `formbuilder.js` must be loaded with your application (see Install-instructions above).
+* `formfactory.js` must be loaded with your application (see Install-instructions above).
-* The config-key `formbuilder.ajax_validation.enabled` must be set to `true` in the `htmlbuilder`-config.
+* The config-key `formfactory.ajax_validation.enabled` must be set to `true` in the `htmlfactory`-config.
 * A [Laravel Form Request Object](https://laravel.com/docs/master/validation#form-request-validation) must be handed over to the `Form::open()`-call via the `->requestObject()`-method (see `rules`-section above for details).
 This request-object will be used for ajax-validation.

 If these are fulfilled, you have the following options for ajax-validation:
 * **Complete form validation:** This will perform an ajax-validation of the complete form-data, if the submit-button is clicked.
 If any errors occur, they will be mapped to and displayed at the corresponding form-fields.
 If no errors occur with the ajax validation, the form will be properly submitted.
 You can enable ajax validation on form-submission by adding `->ajaxValidation()` to your `Form::open()` call.
-You can also set the config-key `formbuilder.ajax_validation.enable_on_form_submit_by_default` to `true` in the htmlbuilder-config, to enable this per default for all your forms.
+You can also set the config-key `formfactory.ajax_validation.enable_on_form_submit_by_default` to `true` in the htmlfactory-config, to enable this per default for all your forms.
 You can then also disable it for selected forms by calling `->ajaxValidation(false)` on your `Form::open()` call.
 * **Single field validation:** In addition (or as an alternative) to the complete form validation, you can also validate a single field, every time a change occurs to it.
 You can do that by adding `->ajaxValidation()` to the generation of a field (e.g. `Form::text('myTextField')->ajaxValidation()`.
 There are two possible behaviours to trigger such an ajax validation of a single field:
   * `onChange`: This will validate the field, when the `onChange`-event of that field is fired (e.g. when leaving text-field or clicking a radio-button).
 This is the default-behaviour, when adding `->ajaxValidation()` to your field-generation-call.
   * `onKeyup`: This will validate the field, when the `onKeyup`-event of that field is fired (e.g. every time after pressing a key within a text-field).
 You can enable this behaviour by passing 'onKeyup' to the `ajaxValidation()`-method (e.g. `Form::text('myTextField')->ajaxValidation('onKeyup')`).

-Ajax validation-requests will be sent to the route `/formbuilder_validation`, which is automatically registered by the HtmlBuilderServiceProvider (if ajax-validation is enabled in the html-builder-config).
+Ajax validation-requests will be sent to the route `/formfactory_validation`, which is automatically registered by the HtmlFactoryServiceProvider (if ajax-validation is enabled in the html-builder-config).

 #### Anti-bot mechanisms

-HtmlBuilder comes with 3 built-in and easy-to-use solutions to protect a form against bots or ddos-attacks.
+HtmlFactory comes with 3 built-in and easy-to-use solutions to protect a form against bots or ddos-attacks.
 A primary focus of these mechanisms is to maintain the accessibility of your forms, so screen-readers should have no problem with them.
 (This is also the reason, why the provided captcha-mechanism used a simple text-based mathematical challenge instead of an image-based captcha.)
-The support for each of these mechanisms must be enabled in the htmlbuilder-config (e.g. the config-key `formbuilder.honeypot.enabled` enables or disables the support for the honeypot-mechanism).
+The support for each of these mechanisms must be enabled in the htmlfactory-config (e.g. the config-key `formfactory.honeypot.enabled` enables or disables the support for the honeypot-mechanism).
 Support for all three mechanisms are enabled by default, but must still be enabled individually for each form.
 This is done by setting the corresponding rules (either in the [Laravel Form Request Object](https://laravel.com/docs/master/validation#form-request-validation) you hand over to the `Form::open()`-call via the `->requestObject()`-method, or in the rules-array you state via the `->rules()`-method.

 The following rules (set within the `rules`method of a request-object) would enable all three mechanisms for any form, that uses this request-object by handing it to the `Form::open()`-call via the `->requestObject()`-method.
 ```php